Headstone Repair & Monument Restoration in Georgia

 Why does the monument slide sideways?

 Central Georgia contains kaolin white clay.
-When wet, this clay acts like a lubricant.
+The dirt acts as a slick mechanical lubricant during rainstorms.
 We excavate the clay and build a crushed granite sub-base to create friction and stop the slide.

 Why did the concrete base fail on the hillside?